 As noted previously, the total income of the OASDI program currently exceeds total expenditures by a substantial margin.
 As a result, the assets of the combined trust funds are increasing rapidly.
-Under the intermediate alternative II assumptions, this accumulation is expected to end about 15 years after the turn of the century, when the cost of the program increases with the retirement of the "baby-boom" generation.
+Under the intermediate alternative II assumptions, this accumulation is expected to end about 16 years after the turn of the century, when the cost of the program increases with the retirement of the "baby-boom" generation.
 Thereafter, the tax rates scheduled in present law are expected to be insufficient to cover program expenditures and it will be necessary to use interest earnings and to redeem assets held by the combined OASI and DI Trust Funds to make up the shortfall.
 The resulting pattern of combined OASI and DI assets, expressed as a percentage of annual expenditures, is illustrated in the following chart under each of the three alternative sets of assumptions.

-At the beginning of 1992, the combined assets of the OASI and DI Trust Funds represented about 96 percent of combined annual expenditures estimated for the year.
+At the beginning of 1993, the combined assets of the OASI and DI Trust Funds represented about 107 percent of combined annual expenditures estimated for the year.
 Under alternatives I and II, this ratio would increase rapidly for at least the next 20 years.
-Under alternative I, assets would level off temporarily at about 660 percent of annual expenditures before continuing to climb to the level of about 10 years' expenditures by the year 2070.
-Based on the intermediate assumptions, assets would accumulate to a peak of over 3 years' expenditures in 2014, and would then decline steadily until being exhausted in the year 2036.
-The pattern under alternative III is similar, except the maximum level is lower (135 percent) and is reached somewhat sooner (2003), and exhaustion occurs much earlier (2019).
-The following table summarizes these projections for OASI, DI, and the combined trust funds under the three sets of assumptions.
+Based on the intermediate assumptions, assets would accumulate to a peak of 298 percent of expenditures in 2015, and would then decline steadily until exhaustion in the year 2036.
+Based on the intermediate estimates in last year's report, the peak fund ratio for the combined funds was estimated to be 334 percent.
+Under alternative I, assets would level off temporarily at about 650 percent of annual expenditures before continuing to climb to the level of about 10 years' expenditures by the year 2070.
+The pattern under alternative III is similar to that under alternative II, except the maximum level is lower (126 percent) and is reached sooner (1997), and exhaustion occurs earlier (2017).
+For OASI and DI, separately, the peak fund ratios based on the intermediate assumptions are 432 and 35 percent, respectively, in this year's report and 434 percent and 41 percent, respectively, in last year's report.
+The following table summarizes these projections for OASI, DI, and the combined trust funds under the three sets of assumptions for the period 1993 through 2070.

 OASI DI Combined

 Alternative I:

-Maximum trust fund ratio (percent) 1,148 182 1,002
+Maximum trust fund ratio (percent) 1,218 35 1,044

-Year attained 2070 2012 2070
+Year attained 2070 1993 2070

-Year of exhaustion 2060 -
+Year of exhaustion 1997

 Alternative II:

-Maximum trust fund ratio (percent) 434 41 335
+Maximum trust fund ratio (percent) 432 35 298

-Year attained 2015 1992 2014
+Year attained 2016 1993 2015

-Year of exhaustion 2042 1997 2036
+Year of exhaustion 2044 1995 2036

 Alternative III:

-Maximum trust fund ratio (percent) 222 40 135
+Maximum trust fund ratio (percent) 194 34 126

-Year attained 2011 1992 2003
+Year attained 2011 1993 1997

-Year of exhaustion 2026 1995 2019
+Year of exhaustion 2025 1995 2017

 As noted previously, trust fund assets are generally invested in special Treasury securities so that the excess of cash receipts over expenditures are borrowed from the trust funds by the general fund of the Treasury and used to help meet various Federal outlays.
 These securities are backed by the full faith and credit of the U. S. Government, as are all public-debt obligations of the U. S. Government.
 The assets of the trust funds can be redeemed for cash at any time if required to meet program expenditures.
 The redemption of a Treasury security held by a trust fund therefore requires that the Treasury transfer cash-obtained from another revenue source, such as income taxes or borrowing from the public-to the trust fund.
-Thus, the investment operations of the trust funds and the general fund of the Treasury.
+Thus, the investment operations of the trust funds result in various cash flows between the trust funds and the general fund of the Treasury.